 With an excellent village shop catering for all your needs including fresh bread and of course Cornish pasties situated right next door, a well-known pub serving locally sourced food and ales a couple of minutes’ walk away and a children’s play park opposite you could not get a better location for a holiday.

 With Perranporth beach and its miles of golden sand offering something for everyone just 2.5 miles away you really will have something for everyone.

 The owners even include three parking passes for one of the beach car parks to enable you to go to and fro as you please without charge.

 Being in such an ideal location means that you could visit a different beach every day of your holiday, all within 15 minutes’ drive, and have the joy of returning to Bridge House at the end of the day.

-- Electric oven and hob, slow cooker, microwave, fridge/freezer, washing machine, dishwasher, 2 x TV with Freeview, 2 x DVD, docking station, WiFi, selection of books, games and DVDs
+- Electric oven and hob, slow cooker, microwave, fridge/freezer, washer/dryer, dishwasher, 2 x TVs with Freeview, DVDs, iPod dock, WiFi, selection of books, games and DVDs

 - Fuel and power inc. in rent